jerryhgladinet/docs/deploy/source/index.rst

 Tenant User
 ^^^^^^^^^^^^^^^^^^^^

   The tenant user (team user) is a user inside a specific Tenant.
 Team users are created by the Tenant Admin (or by cluster admin on behalf of the tenant admin).
-Team users can come from three different places:
+Team users can come from four different places:

     1. Native CentreStack User (created from scratch)
     2. Active Directory User from local LDAP
     3. Active Directory User from remote CentreStack Server Agent
+    4. Azure AD or other single-sign-on integrated identity provider

     Team users always belong to a specific tenant and can't span multiple tenants.
     However, a team user can receive file and folder share from multiple users